Here are some examples of Archway Heritage’s work, illustrating the wide range of projects we have worked on:

 Project snapshot: new build within a historic industrial site

-Client need: identify new uses and redevelopment potential for the site, which required an impact assessment with advice to address aspects of the project, including Historic England concerns
+Client need: identify new uses and redevelopment potential for the site.
+This required an impact assessment with advice to address aspects of the project, including Historic England concerns.

-- understanding the pressure caused by multiple constraints, particularly the need for flood alleviation due to the location of the site beside a river
+- we articulated the pressure caused by multiple constraints, particularly the need for flood alleviation due to the river-side site location

-- understanding and explanation of Historic England concerns regarding the initial design
+- explaned Historic England concerns regarding the initial design

-- identified improvements to those issues, particularly the integration between the proposed and historic fabric
+- we identified improvements to those issues, particularly the integration between the proposed and historic fabric

-- detailed knowledge of the site evolution enabled precise locations for investigation
+- a detailed knowledge of the site evolution that enabled precise locations for investigation

 Testimonial